 Indicator 2: Natural Environments

-Summary Statement 1: Of those children who entered the program below age expectations in each outcome, the percent who substantially increased their rate of growth by the time they turned three years of age or exited the program.
+- Summary Statement 1: Of those children who entered the program below age expectations in each outcome, the percent who substantially increased their rate of growth by the time they turned three years of age or exited the program.
+In other words, how many children changed growth trajectories during their time in the program.

-Summary Statement 2: The percent of children who were functioning within age expectations in each outcome by the time they turned three years of age or exited the program.
+- Summary Statement 2: The percent of children who were functioning within age expectations in each outcome by the time they turned three years of age or exited the program.
+In other words, how many children were functioning like same-aged peers when they left the program.

 Indicator 4: Family Outcomes